 You’ll definitely have no problem paying for this service as they offer a number of methods to pay.

-FrootVPN accepts credit cards, PayPal, and cryptocurrencies.
+FrootVPN accepts credit cards, PayPal, cryptocurrencies and Perfect Money.

 Sign-Up Process: Pretty simple to start